MichiganMortgageLoan

 How much can I cash out?

 Typically down to 80% loan-to-value on a conventional cash-out, so you keep at least 20% equity.
+On a $285,000 home, that caps the new loan near $228,000.
 VA offers higher limits for eligible veterans.

 Put it to use Open the related tool →